Wastewater LCI Initiative

 2.-0 LCA consultants started in 2015 an initiative to develop a model and tool to address the impact of chemicals in wastewater.
-The result of this effort is WW LCI, which is now available in its fourth version.
-WW LCI is an Excel-based model that calculates life cycle inventories of wastewater discharges, including the following aspects (see also figures 1 and 2):
+The result of this effort is WW LCI, an Excel-based model that calculates life cycle inventories of wastewater discharges, including the following aspects (see also figures 1 and 2):

 - The fate of substances in WWTPs and downstream in the environment (air, water, soil).

 - Direct and indirect emissions from wastewater collection and treatment at different WWTP levels (primary, activated sludge, lagooning, tertiary treatment), taking into account local climatic conditions.

 - Sludge disposal through composting, landfarming, incineration, controlled landfilling and uncontrolled landfilling.

 - Greenhouse-gas and other indirect emissions from degradation of substances in the environment, in the case they are not degraded in a WWTP or subject to treatment at all.

-- A database with country-specific data on wastewater management for more than 90 countries (see figure 2): connection to sewer, WWTP treatment levels, sludge disposal practices, discharges to freshwater/seawater, capacity of operating WWTPs, availability of anaerobic digestion and cogeneration, etc.
+- A database with country-specific data on wastewater management for more than for 100 countries and two regions (see figure 2): connection to sewer, WWTP treatment levels, sludge disposal practices, discharges to freshwater/seawater, capacity of operating WWTPs, availability of anaerobic digestion and cogeneration, etc.